-- OPC is committed to providing its students with an educational environment free from sexual violence and treating its students who report incidents of sexual violence with dignity and respect.
+OPC is committed to providing its students with an educational environment free from sexual violence and misconduct, and treating its students who report incidents of sexual violence or misconduct with dignity and respect.

-- OPC has adopted this Sexual Violence Policy, which defines sexual violence and outlines its training, reporting, investigative and disciplinary responses to complaints of sexual violence made by its students that have occurred on its campus, or at one of its events and involve its students.
+OPC has adopted this Sexual Violence and Misconduct Policy, which defines sexual violence and sexual misconduct, and outlines its training, reporting, investigative and disciplinary responses to complaints of sexual violence or misconduct made by its students that have occurred on its campus, or at one of its events which involve its students.

 Definition of Sexual Violence

-- OPC shall include a copy of the Sexual Violence Policy in every contract made between it and its students, and provide a copy of the Sexual Violence Policy to career college management (corporate directors, controlling shareholders, owners, partners, other persons who manage or direct the career college’s affairs, and their agents), instructors, staff, other employees and contractors and train them about the policy and its processes of reporting, investigating and responding to complaints of sexual violence involving its students.
+- OPC shall include a copy of the Sexual Violence and Misconduct Policy in every contract made between it and its students, and provide a copy of the Sexual Violence and Misconduct Policy to career college management (corporate directors, controlling shareholders, owners, partners, other persons who manage or direct the career college’s affairs, and their agents), instructors, staff, other employees and contractors and train them about the policy and its processes of reporting, investigating and responding to complaints of sexual violence or sexual misconduct involving its students.

-- The Sexual Violence Policy shall be published on its website (or where the Career College does not have a website in a conspicuous location on each of its campuses).
+- The Sexual Violence and Misconduct Policy shall be published on its website (or where the Career College does not have a website in a conspicuous location on each of its campuses).

-- Career college management, instructors, staff, other employees and contractors of OPC will report incidents of or complaints of sexual violence to Amy McGrath, Educational Director, at 416-920-9355
+- Career college management, instructors, staff, other employees and contractors of OPC will report incidents of or complaints of sexual violence or sexual misconduct to Amy McGrath, Educational Director, at 416-920-9355

-- Students who have been affected by sexual violence or who need information about support services should contact Amy McGrath.
+- Students who have been affected by sexual violence or misconduct or who need information about support services should contact Amy McGrath.